springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 #the transition rates.
 When we define `H` and `J`, we provide the name
 #of these attributes.

-#We show how node and edge attributes in the contact network 'G' can be used
-#to scale the transmission rates.
-More advanced techniques are shown in
+#More advanced techniques to scale the transmission rates are shown in
-#the documentation
+#the online documentation

 H = nx.DiGraph() #For the spontaneous transitions H.add_node('S') #This line is actually unnecessary.